ezagroba/mob-testing/mob-testing.md

 ### mobbing happened!

-- simultaneous ooh-ing
+- simultaneous ooh-ing <!-- .element: class="fragment" -->
-- when it's not chaos but a mob
+- when it's not chaos but a mob <!-- .element: class="fragment" -->
-- "I'll start using this tomorrow!"
+- "I'll start using this tomorrow!" <!-- .element: class="fragment" -->
-- applause for yourself
+- applause for yourself <!-- .element: class="fragment" -->
-- skeptical but yolo!
+- skeptical but yolo! <!-- .element: class="fragment" -->
-- "we can do that"

 Notes:
 - Joep